 Ways to keep your spirits up

 Winter can be a tough time.
-Shorter days and bad weather can make it much more difficult to get out and about – and you might find your mood is lower, too.
-Here are some tips to help you cope.
+Shorter days and bad weather can make it much more difficult to get out and about - and you might find your mood is lower, too.
+But there are things you can do to feel better.

 You might be choosing to meet up in person less often this winter – but a phone call or video call with a loved one can make a huge difference to how we feel.